sizeofvoid/libopeninput/doc/user/gestures.rst

 .. figure:: gesture-2fg-ambiguity.svg
     :align: center

-    Ambiguity of three-finger gestures on two-finger touchpads"
+    Ambiguity of three-finger gestures on two-finger touchpads

 The image above illustrates this ambiguity.
 The index and middle finger are set down first, the data stream from both finger positions looks identical.